Utah Business Dispute Attorneys

 Compensatory / Actual Damages

-Direct losses caused by the breach — the benefit of the bargain.
+The direct losses the breach caused — what it takes to give you the benefit of the bargain.

 Lost Profits